laurencary/Slaque/README.md

 - create direct message
 - load all channels in slice of state,
 - add subscribedChannels list to currentWorkspace
-- add member to direct message/channel
+- add member/join to direct message/channel
-- add errors to channel name see if channel name exists edit
+- add new users to all workspaces
 - sort dms by unread first